kuonanhong/Particle-MCMC/README.md

 ## To-Do List
 - Make a parameter class that organizes which are transformed, constrained, etc.
 - Implement more resampling options (different algorithms, different schedules, etc.)
+- Make sure all resamplers and classes are log-weights only
 - unit testing...